cp-lab-uts/Cybersecurity-and-Privacy-Lab/7. Model-Based Self-Advising for Multi-Agent Learning/readme.md

-There are two main experimental platform we use one is CARLA, another is HFO.
+There are two main experimental platform we use one is CARLA 0.9.9, another is HFO.
 CARLA: https://github.com/carla-simulator/carla
 HFO: https://github.com/LARG/HFO